(to be continued in Part 5, "The End of an Era in Detroit -- The Mexico City Sale".... (coming later!))

 Prior to its introduction, most transit coaches of that

-day were gasoline-powered, and seated less than 45
+day were gasoline-powered, and seated less than

-passengers.
-GM would promote these new "king-size"
+45 passengers.
+GM would promote these new

-transit coaches as the alternative to the PCC car.
+"king-size" buses as the alternative to the PCC car.

-Motors developed demonstrator coach TDH-5103
+General Motors developed demonstrator coach

-(serial #0001).
-This GM demo would later arrive in
+TDH-5103 (serial #0001).
+This GM demo would

-Detroit for testing with the DSR on August 13, 1951.
+later arrive in Detroit for testing with the DSR on

-The GMC demonstrator (numbered as coach #300)
+Aug.
+13, 1951.
+The GMC demonstrator (numbered

-was tested by the DSR for 3,929 miles, and then re-
+as coach #300) was tested by the DSR for 3,929

-After viewing the GM demonstrator, Leo J. Nowicki,
+After reviewing the GM demonstrator, Leo Nowicki

-with these coaches.
+with these buses.
 Nowicki became convinced that

 Coach to conduct a study to determine how many large GM buses would be needed to handle the DSR's major routes.